A little enchantment goes a long way

 What if you embraced what you consider an obstruction to your carefully planned curriculum?
 What if you could see the magic in the mess, in the rabbit trail, in the off-task inspiration?
 What if you could do that just once this week (not every day, not every time)?

 Give your kids the chance to surprise you.
 You don’t have to create surprises for them nearly as much as you need to be open to the element of surprise in them.
-The next time someone asks you to look at what they are reading, doing, seeing, STOP—and read, do, see it.
+The next time someone asks you to look at what they are reading, doing, seeing, STOP—and read, watch, be interested.
 Get inside that amazing mind of your child.
 It is all mystery and surprise in there!

 There is enough in the mind of a child to lead to a lasting education for a lifetime.